psdkiajhn/OF-Terminal-File/README.md

 # Uninstalltion

-just run the uninstall file in app folder like this:
+just run the uninstall file in app folder like this: <br />
 ```

   ./uninstall